On existential definitions of C.E. subsets of rings of functions of characteristic 0: Defining Valuation Rings over Function Fields of Characteristic 0

+has solutions in $K$. \end{enumerate} \end{proposition} \begin{proof} We first note that the quadratic form in \ref{norm:4} is anisotropic over $\R$, and therefore anisotropic over $k$.
+Thus, if $\ord_{\uu}f$ is odd, then the proposition holds by the same argument as in Proposition \ref{prop:p-adic}.
+The same is true if $f \in H$.
+(By the Weak Approximation Theorem, we can always pick $\xi, \mu\in H$ so that the image of $f$ under any real embedding is positive.)

+So, assume now that $\deg f$ is even and $f$ is not a constant.
+It is enough to show that \eqref{norm:4} can be satisfied in $H(T)$.
+We again start by examining anisotropic/isotropic status of the form in question over $H$.
+As in Lemma \ref{le:d}, it is easy to see that the quadratic form in \eqref{norm:4} is isotropic if and only if $-1$ is a norm in the extension $H(i)/H$.
+By the Hasse-Minkowski Theorem, it is enough to have that $-1$ is a norm in all completions of $H$.
+Since, $H$ contains $\sqrt{2}$, by Lemma \ref{le:unr}, we have that the extension $H_{\qq}(i)/H_{\qq}$ is unramified for all primes $\qq$ of $H$, and therefore $-1$ is a norm by local class field theory at all primes $\qq$ of $H$.
+Thus, the only completion, where $-1$ is not a norm is the real one.

-has no solution in $K$. \item If $f \in k[T]$ and $\ord_{\qq}f$ is even (or in other words $\deg f$ is even), then there exist $\xi_1 \not=0, \xi_2 \not=0, \xi_3 \in k$ such that \eqref{norm:4} has a solution. \end{enumerate} \end{proposition} \begin{proof} If $\ord_{\qq}f$ is odd, the argument is the same as in Proposition \ref{prop:p-adic}.
-So assume now that $\deg f$ is even and $f$ is not a constant.
-We choose $\xi_1$ so that the leading coefficient is positive (under the real embeddings).
-We also choose $\xi_2=1$ and $\xi_3 >0$ and large enough so that $\xi_1f^{3} +T+\xi_3$ has no real roots (under the real embedding).
-Let $h(T)=\xi_1f^{3}(T)+T+\xi_3$ and let $g(T)$ be an irreducible factor of $h(T)$.
-Then $g(T)$ has no real roots (under the real embeddings) and therefore must be of even degree.
-Further if we adjoin a root $\alpha$ of $g(T)$ to $k$, the extended field $k(\alpha)$ will have no real embeddings and the left side of \eqref{norm:4} will become isotropic.
-Thus we can apply Proposition 3 of Pourchet again to reach the desired conclusion.\\ \end{proof}
+We choose $\xi$ so that the leading coefficient of $\xi f$ is positive under all real embeddings.
+Such a $\xi$ exists by the Weak Approximation Theorem, once again.
+This step will also make sure that the leading coefficient of $\xi f+\mu$ is representable by the form over $H$.
+We also choose $\mu >0$ large enough so that $\xi f +\mu$ has no roots in $\R$ under all real embeddings.
+Let $h(T)=\xi f(T)+\mu$, and let $g(T)$ be an irreducible factor of $h(T)$.
+Then $g(T)$ has no roots in $\R$ under any real embedding of $H$, and therefore must be of even degree.
+Further if we adjoin a root $\alpha$ of $g(T)$ to $H$, the extended field $H(\alpha)$ will have no real embeddings, and the left side of \eqref{norm:4} will become isotropic.
+Thus we can apply Proposition \ref{prop:Pourchet} again to reach the desired conclusion.

-To complete our definition, one needs a diophantine definition of a large enough set of constants.
-For the $p$-adic case this was done in Theorem 5.5 of \cite{Eispadic}.
-For the formally real case, it can be done in a similar fashion using elliptic curves.

-We now proceed as follows.
-Over the field $K$ a function $g$ has a non-negative order at $\qq$ if and only if $h=Tg^2 +T^2$ has even order at $\qq$.
-If $h \in k(T)$, then $h$ has even order at $\qq$ if and only if $h =\frac{f_1}{f_2}$ where $f_1, f_2$ are polynomials of even degree and thus of even order at $\qq$.
-The next step is to consider the pole divisor of $T$ in $K$.
-Let $\Qq$ be the prime of $k(T)$ below $\qq$ and let $\Qq=\prod_{i=1}^n \qq_i$ be the factorization of $\Qq$ in $K$, where $\qq_1=\qq$ and without loss of generality (making a constant field extension, if necessary) all the factors are of degree 1.
-We can also choose $T$ so that all the factors are distinct, again using a corollary to the Riemann-Roch theorem.

-Now if $g$ is an arbitrary function of $K$, then $\ord_{\qq_i}g \geq 0$ for all $i\leq n$ if and only if $g$ satisfies a monic (irreducible) polynomial with coefficients in $k[T]$, so that all the coefficients of the polynomial have non-negative order at each $\qq_i$.
-Thus,